 Shady Brook Farm: Holiday Light Show, Yardley, PA

 An annual favorite you will not want to miss!
 Once again Shady Brook Farm is bringing their fantastic Holiday Light Show to the masses for everyone to enjoy.
 Families can drive through the light display in the comfort of their own car or reserve space in an open air wagon to experience the over three million lights illuminating the surrounding farmland.
 An added delight is a whimsical stroll down Candy Cane Lane, included with any light show admission.
-New this year, families can reserve a private firepit site.
-Book early and book on-line.
+Book early and book online for the best times..

 Franklin Square Park: Electrical Spectacle Holiday Light Show, Philadelphia, PA

 There is a special feeling when ambling through this historic park any time of the year, but add some holiday festivity, and Winter in Franklin Square Park takes this season to another level.
 One of Philadelphia’s five original squares, Franklin Square literally lights up and invites families to enjoy the luminous display for free.
-Weather permitting, the Holiday Light Show will be on display from 5-9 pm, but if your family wants some action before the lights go on, play a round at Chilly Philly Mini Golf, take a whirl on the Liberty Carousel, or walk along the Snowy Silly Stroll.
+Weather permitting, the Holiday Light Show will be on display starting most days at 5:00 pm and vary by day.
+Iff your family wants some action before the lights go on, play a round at Chilly Philly Mini Golf, take a whirl on the Parx Liberty Carousel, or check out the street curling, new this year!

 Hersheypark: Christmas Candylane, Hershey, PA